DanielJDufour/pixel-utils/src/select-pixel/README.md

 import { selectPixel } from "pixel-utils";

 // example is data from a Landsat 8 scene
-// where each band is it's own array const height = 1231;
+// where each band is its own array const height = 1231;
 const width = 1232;